TrafficBotPro/TrafficBotPro/README.md

 # TrafficBotPro 🚀

-Boost your website’s traffic **and SEO ranking** with TrafficBotPro — the next‑generation web automation platform that simulates *human-like behavior*, enhances *fingerprint security*, and drives *real engagement signals* to search engines.
+Boost your website’s traffic and SEO ranking with [TrafficBotPro](https://trafficbotpro.com/) — the next‑generation web automation platform that simulates human‑like behavior, enhances fingerprint security, and drives real engagement signals to search engines.

 ---